DAAM

 StatusHTTP CodeMeaning

-unhealthy503Agent cannot serve traffic (e.g. upstream database unreachable)
+unhealthy503Agent cannot serve traffic (e.g. upstream database unreachable).
+During shutdown the status is shutting_down.

 Kubernetes Probes